Rick Bartow

-Richard Elmer "Rick" Bartow (December 16, 1946 – April 2, 2016) was a Native American artist and a member of the Mad River band of the Wiyot Tribe, who are indigenous to Humboldt County, California.
+Richard Elmer "Rick" Bartow (December 16, 1946 – April 2, 2016) was a Native American artist from Oregon.

+He was a citizen of the Wiyot Tribe and a member of the Mad River band, who are Indigenous to Humboldt County, California.
 He primarily created pastel, graphite, and mixed media drawings, wood sculpture, acrylic paintings, drypoint etchings, monotypes, and a small number of ceramic works.

 Early life

 Richard Elmer Bartow was born in Newport, Oregon, on December 16, 1946, to Mabel and Richard Bartow.
 His father's family was of the Mad River band of Wiyot.
 In Oregon, the family developed close ties with the local Siletz Indian community.
 When Rick was five, his father died.
 His non-Indian mother then married Andrew Mekemson, whom Bartow considered to be a beloved second father.
 Bartow became interested in art at an early age, encouraged by his aunt Amy Bartow, who studied art and art education at the University of Washington.
 His love for art continued through high school and extended to music when he took up the guitar and bongos.